IBAMR/cfd-mpc-wecs/README.md

 1) **Generate BEM_data.mat file:** See step 1 of the above section.

-2) **Input file:** Details remain the same as above.
+2) **Input file:** The BEM code does not require an input file.
+Instead, the `load_mpc_parameters.m`script should be modified directly to adjust the MPC paramaters.

 3) **Running the simulation:** The MATLAB driver script for the BEM solver is `vcyl_driving_script.m`.
 Set the solver and wave parameters in this file and run the script.

-4) **output Data:** Results are saved in `BEM_results.mat` file.
+4) **Output data:** Results are saved in `BEM_results.mat` file.
 This includes the simulation time, WEC displacement and velocity, wave excitation and control force.